Delaware Drunk Driving Accident Lawyers

 There is a two-year statute of limitations from the date of the injury in Delaware for filing a personal injury lawsuit.

-Wrongful death in drunk driving accidents
+Do you handle wrongful death in drunk driving accidents?

 Your life has already been shattered by the trauma of having been in a drunk driving crash.
 You can feel confident when you are working with the skilled personal injury attorneys at Silverman, McDonald & Friedman.
 We devote personal attention and professional diligence to every interaction with our clients.
 You can be assured that we will not rest until we have secured the best possible settlement for you.